 Fortunately, there is a new commitment among pet food manufacturers to the overall health and well-being of your pet.
 So, yes.
 A change in diet can help cats preventing tooth problems.
 Your first best source for information on cat health and nutrition is, of course, your veterinarian.

-- Watch those Carbs!
-Essentially, things like grains and vegetables included in your cats food are more to produce a sense of fullness or satiety.
+Watch those carbs!
+Essentially, things like grains, corn, gluten meal included in your cat’s food are more to produce a sense of fullness or satiety.
 They are non-essential to your cat’s health, so why buy them?

 - Mix his/her usual kibble in warm water or gravy to soften it up